jakebathman/tailwindcss-uk-docs/source/docs/object-position.blade.md

             'Place the image on the bottom edge.',
         ],
         [
-            '.object-center',
+            '.object-centre',
-            'object-position: center;',
+            'object-position: centre;',
-            'Place the image in the center.',
+            'Place the image in the centre.',
         ],
         [
             '.object-left',